DamonGreenhalgh/conways-game-of-life/README.md

 Then **run** the executable **"Conway's Game of Life.exe"**, and **enjoy!**

 ## Requirements
-Requires Windows and Java 8 JRE.
+Requires Windows and JDK 16+.